rasm445f/my-ca2-backend/README.md

-for the code to work you have to do the following:
+too use the code and its functions you have to do these steps:

 1. make sure the JDK is set to version 11.